aaronkl/aaronkl.github.io/_pages/about.md

 I am an applied scientist in the long-term science team of AWS SageMaker, where I work on large-scale distributed hyperparameter and architecture search.
 Prior to that, I was a PhD student at the University of Freiburg under the supervision of [Frank Hutter](http://ml.informatik.uni-freiburg.de/~hutter/).
 In 2015, me and my collaborators from the University of Freiburg won the ChaLearn AutoML Challenge.
 I co-organized the workshop on neural architecture search at ICRL 2020 and ICLR 2021, respectively.
 Together with [Giovanni Zappella](https://giovannizappella.github.io/), [Arber Zela](https://ml.informatik.uni-freiburg.de/people/zela/index.html) and [Jovita Lukasik](https://www.uni-mannheim.de/dws/people/researchers/phd-students/jovita-lukasik/) I run the virtual [AutoML Seminar](https://automl-seminars.github.io/) as part of the ELLIS units Berlin and Freiburg.
-I also regularly serve as reviewer for ICML, ICLR, NeurIPS and JMLR.
+I also regularly serve as reviewer for ICML, ICLR, NeurIPS, TMLR and JMLR.